Ez3D-Rocketry/Ez3D-Rocketry/README.md

 - Easy assembly (i.e. no glue required)
 - Reliable operation

-The results is a family of launch vechiles which operate with 1/2 to F motors and altitiudes over 1000 ft. <br/>
+The result is a family of launch vechiles which operate with 1/2 to F motors and altitiudes over 1000 ft. <br/>
 In addition, all the FreeCAD, .stl, OpenRocket, and RockSIM files are available to encourage your own experimention.

 Since 3D printing a tall thin structures can be a challenging, Ez3D designs primarly use printed fin cans and nose cones